Religion in Sussex: Romano-British

 When Roman rule eventually ceased, Christianity was probably confined to urban communities.

 Saxon

 After the departure of the Roman army, the Saxons arrived in Sussex in the fifth century and brought with them their polytheistic religion.
 The Saxon pagan culture probably caused a reversal of the spread of Christianity.
-Then in AD 691 Saint Wilfrid, the exiled Bishop of York, landed at Selsey and is credited with evangilising the locals and founding the church in Sussex.
+Then in AD 691 Saint Wilfrid, the exiled Bishop of York, landed at Selsey and is credited with evangelising the locals and founding the church in Sussex.
 According to Bede, it was the last area of the country to be converted.